PBernhardt/FHIR-Cloud/README.md

 ### Project Structure

 Most AngularJS applications you find are organized by type (e.g., views, controllers, services).
-This project is structure by feature.
+This project is structured by feature.
 So if you're familiar with the FHIR specification, you can easily locate the code you're after.
 Each feature folder contains all the supporting code for that feature -- the controller, service, and html files.
 In the associated test project, you'll find the test files organized the same way.